Skip to main content

 Step 1: Define Your Strategy in Plain Language

-These days you can tell an AI what you want your trading strategy to do using normal everyday words.
+These days you can tell an AI what you want your trading strategy to do using normal words.
 For example: "Buy when the 20-day moving average crosses above the 50-day moving average, and the RSI is above 50.
 Then sell when the price drops 2% below my entry."

 Step 2: Gather and Prepare Quality Data